garystafford/creative-analysis-claude-bedrock/README.md

 ### 2. Prompt Optimization

-Asking the foundation model to optimize the user's initial prompt.
+Asking the foundation model to optimize the user's initial prompt based on the task and content.

 Upload [Mercedes-Benz_advertisements.jpg](Mercedes-Benz_advertisements.jpg).